siosonel/partjson/public/readme.txt

 in data preparation.

-For data oriented programming languages such as R or SQL RDBMS, ParJSON may be supported as an alternative window partitioning and aggregation syntax.
+For data oriented programming languages such as R or SQL RDBMS, Partjson may be supported as an alternative window partitioning and aggregation syntax.